Family Educational Rights and Privacy Act

 Family Policy Compliance Office

 202-260-3887 – Telephone

 202-260-9001 – Fax

-Any student who has reason to believe that Southwestern Illinois College is not complying with the Act or this policy should inform the dean of Enrollment Services in writing (Enrollment Services office, Belleville Campus Information Sciences Building, Room 1050, 618-235-2700, ext.
+Any student who has reason to believe that Southwestern Illinois College is not complying with the Act or this policy should inform the Dean of Student Services in writing (Belleville Campus Information Sciences Building, Room 1050, 618-235-2700, ext.
 5400.